nbrest/kamehouse/docs/troubleshoot/troubleshoot-issues.md

 * To test that it works, open a command prompt and type vlc to see if it finds the executable or if it throws an error that it can't find it

 ### Run tomcat through a startup script, not as a system service
-* The commands to start and stop vlc (and possibly other system commands) don't work if tomcat is run as a service in **windows**.
+* The commands to start and stop vlc (and possibly other kamehouse commands) don't work if tomcat is run as a service in **windows**.
 Check [Installation](/docs/installation/installation.md) to run tomcat from a startup script.

 ### VLC fails to load audio on videos
 - This happened on raspberrypi bookworm